 - macronutrient suggestions (protein in AM, carbs in PM)

-4. Nap & Quiet Time Adjustments
+4. Nap and Quiet Time Adjustments

 Age-appropriate nap shifts prevent nighttime disruption.

-5. Real-Time Reminders & Tracking
+5. Real-Time Reminders and Tracking

 Parents see progress toward destination alignment.